 The Chicago Catholic Campaign for Human Development is Catholic social teaching in action.
 The Chicago CCHD philosophy emphasizes empowerment and participation.
 By helping the poor to participate in decisions and actions that affect their lives, the Chicago CCHD empowers them to move beyond poverty, while educating all people about the Catholic Church’s commitment to the right to life, justice for all and concern for the poor.

-The Annual Collection for CCHD took place November 23-24 in Catholic Parishes throughout the country.
+The Annual Collection for CCHD takes place in November in Catholic Parishes throughout the country.
 This annual national collection is the primary source of funding for CCHD’s anti-poverty grants and education programs.
 These programs enable low-income people to join together to identify problems, make decisions and improve their communities.
 For over 40 years, CCHD has funded organizations that address the root causes of poverty, providing lasting solutions for the future.

 If you miss the collection in your parish, click the link below to donate online.
 Also be sure to sign up for our emails to keep up with the latest from the Office for Peace and Justice!